 Sunday Mornings - Children and young people are welcome at all Priory services, particularly the 10.30am service.
 Once a month there is an Altogether Worship service where the Christian teaching is very accessible to children and young people.
-At other 10.30am services, a member of the clergy will address the children, introducing them to an important Christian theme, which may then be developed when the children depart for one of the following groups.
+At other 10.30am services, a member of the clergy will address the children, introducing them to an important Christian theme, which may then be developed when the children depart to age-related groups during a part of the service.